Debra Sime Kilgariff

 My Education / Experience

-I have a Masters Degree in Clinical Psychology from Fairleigh Dickinson University and am a Licensed Professional Counselor in both New Jersey and Pennsylvania and a registered telehealth provider in Florida.
-In addition, I am a National Board Certified Counselor with over 25 years of experience working with a variety of people in short and long term treatment.
-Since graduate school, I have had additional training in the areas of anxiety, depression, couples and family treatment, children and adolescents, addictions, grief, and more.
+I have a Masters Degree in Clinical Psychology from Fairleigh Dickinson University and am a Licensed Professional Counselor in both New Jersey and Pennsylvania, as well as a registered telehealth provider in Florida.
+I'm also a National Board Certified Counselor and have over 25 years of experience working with a variety of people in short and long term treatment.
+Since graduate school, I have had additional training in the areas of anxiety, depression, couples and family work, children and adolescents, grief, addictions, and more.

 My Theoretical Orientation